rhardt-pivotal/ipfilter-route-service-scg/README.md

 3. The next test is whether the first part of the request path matches anything in DENY_URL_PATHS, e.g. DENY_URL_PATHS="abcde,bcdef" https://myapp.com/abcde, https://myapp.com/bcdef/xyz will match, whereas https://myapp.com/xyz/abcde will _not_ match.
 4.  if the path matches, the request will be rejected, otherwise, it will be passed through even though the IP was within a DENY_SOURCE_IPS range.
 5. Finally, the default behavior is to allow through any IP that is not in a DENY_SOURCE_IPS range.
-You can change the default behavior to reject by default by adding `0.0.0.0/0` to DENY_SOURCE_IPS and "%%%%%%%%" for DENY_URL_PATHS
+You can change the default behavior to reject by default by adding `0.0.0.0/0` to DENY_SOURCE_IPS and "%%%MATCH_ALL_PATHS%%%" for DENY_URL_PATHS

 ```bash
 # cd .../my-sensitive-app